Tanner-Davison/Chatty_Chatter/README.md

-<h1>Chatter Matters </h1>
+<h1>ChattyChatter.com </h1>
-Welcome to the official GitHub repository for the Gender vs Gender website!
+Welcome to the official GitHub repository for the ChatterMatters website!
 Dive into some live, interactive debates on gender topics, share your insights, and see what others have to say.

 <h2>Overview</h2>
-Gender vs Gender is a dynamic platform where users can login, engage in active debates on various gender topics, and vote on the responses they resonate with the most.
+Chatter Matters is a dynamic platform where users can login, engage in active debates on various gender topics, and vote on the responses they resonate with the most.
 Every 30 minutes, a new topic is introduced, ensuring that the discussions remain fresh and engaging.

 <h2>Features</h2>
 <h3>Live Debates:</h3> Connect to a live server and engage in real-time discussions.
-Dynamic Topics: Every half an hour, a new gender topic pops up, ready for your insights!
+Dynamic Topics: Every half an hour, a new topic pops up, ready for your insights!
 Community Engagement: Submit your responses and see what the community thinks.
 Voting System: Upvote the responses you agree with.
 The top-voted response earns points for the round.
 Database Integration: All answers are securely saved, ensuring that every voice is heard.

 <h2>Getting Started</h2>
-Head over to gender v/s gender and sign up.
+Head over to ChattyChatter.com and sign up.
 Once logged in, you'll be directed to the current live debate.
 Share your thoughts, vote on others, and let the best response win!